designermonkey/twitternotifier/readme.md

 3. Choose the section, and it's field.
 The field chosen is where the value will be taken from that Twitter will link to.

-4. Input the URL to link to.
-Use `$field` to represent the field you chose earlier.
+4. Select the Page your entries will display under.

+5. If you require any additional Url parameter values, use the text input field to add them. `$field` in this box represents the field you chose earlier, and is required for the notification process to target a specific article.
+To igonre specific entry targeting, don't add `$field`.
+All links will resolve to this url.

 ##Information